microcks/microcks-testcontainers-dotnet/README.md

 -   Mocking and contract-testing of GraphQL APIs,
 -   Mocking and contract-testing of gRPC APIs.

-To support features like Asynchronous contract-testing, we introduced `MicrocksContainersEnsemble` that allows managing additional Microcks services. `MicrocksContainersEnsemble` allow you to implement [Different levels of API contract testing](https://medium.com/@lbroudoux/different-levels-of-api-contract-testing-with-microcks-ccc0847f8c97) in the Inner Loop with Testcontainers!
+To support features like Asynchronous API and `POSTMAN`contract-testing, we introduced `MicrocksContainersEnsemble` that allows managing additional Microcks services. `MicrocksContainersEnsemble` allow you to implement [Different levels of API contract testing](https://medium.com/@lbroudoux/different-levels-of-api-contract-testing-with-microcks-ccc0847f8c97) in the Inner Loop with Testcontainers!